titouanlacombe/iridium/README.md

 perf script -F +pid > iridium.perf
 ```

-See result with firefox profiler:
+See the result with the Firefox profiler:
 https://profiler.firefox.com/

 ## Features